B-a-d-r-a-n/Gossip/README.md

 - Ollama OOMs or crashes: Ollama needs substantial memory — reduce model size or run Ollama on a machine with more RAM.
 - WebSocket issues: check the backend logs (`docker-compose logs backend`) and confirm Redis/Kafka are reachable.

-## License

-All rights reserved.
-This code is provided for viewing and evaluation purposes only.
-No permission is granted for use, reproduction, or distribution.